 Lyme disease is most frequently carried by the deer tick (also called the black-legged tick), although it can be transmitted by at least three other tick species.2 While it's more common with dogs, Lyme disease can infect cats too.

 Where Is Lyme Disease Found?

-Lyme disease is most prevalent in the Northeast, Midwest, Northern California, and Pacific Northwest.
-Although tick season typically begins in the spring and continues through the fall, these parasites can be active whenever the temperature rises above freezing (32°F).
-Dogs usually pick up ticks in heavily wooded areas or in environments containing brush or tall grasses.
-Ticks also live in backyards, where they’re deposited by other animals.
+Lyme disease can be found in every part of the United States, but it is most prevalent in the Northeast, upper Midwest, and Pacific Coast.3 Although tick season typically begins in the spring and continues through the fall, these parasites can be active whenever the temperature rises above freezing (32°F).
+Dogs usually pick up ticks in heavily wooded areas or environments containing brush or tall grasses.
+Ticks also live in backyards, where other animals deposit them.

 - Appetite loss